 Most traditional IRAs are funded with tax-deductible contributions, but you can have a traditional IRA that contains “non-deductible” contributions.
 This simply means that you didn’t receive any tax benefit from putting the money into the account, which can occur if you funded the IRA with after-tax dollars or if you earn too much to receive any immediate tax benefit.

 It depends.
-You’ll only owe tax on a rollover if you move money from a “pre-tax” retirement account, like your former employer’s tax-deferred 401(k), to a tax-exempt account, like a tax-free Roth IRA.
+You’ll only owe tax on a rollover if you move money from a “pre-tax” retirement account, like your former employer’s traditional 401(k), to a tax-exempt account, like a Roth IRA.
+(You’d also pay taxes if you moved funds from a traditional IRA into a Roth IRA, a process known as sa Roth IRA conversion.)

-Taxes can be pretty easily avoided if you ensure you are moving money between accounts of “like-tax” status.
-For instance, if you were to roll over money from a tax-deferred account, like a 401(k) to a traditional IRA, you wouldn’t owe any taxes.
+So long as you’re moving money between accounts of “like-tax” status, you won’t face any additional tax burden as part of the rollover.
+For instance, if you were to roll over money from a tax-deferred account, like a 401(k), to a traditional IRA, you wouldn’t owe any taxes.
+(You’d also enjoy tax-deferred growth on the assets.)

+No one loves a surprise at tax time, which is why it’s important to understand this ahead of time.
 As an example, if you were to do a direct rollover from a pre-tax 401(k) to a Roth IRA, you’d be charged ordinary income tax on the entire transfer amount.
 This is because you’re actually performing a Roth conversion, which causes an additional tax charge.
 Worse, untimely Roth conversions can push all of your income into a higher tax bracket (you’d pay a higher tax rate).
+(The same is true for a Roth IRA conversion, by the way.)

-Once you hit your early 70s, you’ll be forced to take Required Minimum Distributions (RMDs) from your pre-tax retirement accounts on an annual basis.
-The IRS has calculators to determine how much you need to remove based on your age, and, in less-common scenarios, how you acquired the IRA account.
+Once you hit your early 70s, you’ll be required to take Required Minimum Distributions (RMDs) from your traditional retirement accounts on an annual basis.
+The IRS has calculators to determine how much you must remove based on your age, and, in less-common scenarios, how you acquired the IRA account.

-If you voluntarily take money out of a pre-tax retirement account before age 59.5, you’ll be hit with both income tax and an early withdrawal penalty, in most cases.
+If you voluntarily take money out of a pre-tax retirement account before age 59.5, you’ll likely be hit with both income tax and an early withdrawal penalty, not to mention missing out on more tax-deferred growth.
+So do yourself a favor and leave it be!